reflex-dev/reflex-web/case-studies/autodesk.md

 Autodesk Consulting provides support to customers to enable data-centric workflows, and integrating systems with custom app development leveraging Autodesk Platform Services.

-Autodesk consults for a wide variety of companies that need a better way to move data and manage their digital project delivery in a way that is easily visible for al stakeholders to see the progress.
-Up until now, many relied on legacy, disconnected workflows using spreasheets or other 3rd party systems, disjoint from where the live project data is stored.
+Autodesk consults for a wide variety of companies that need a better way to move data and manage their digital project delivery in a way that is easily visible for all stakeholders to see the progress.
+Up until now, many relied on legacy, disconnected workflows using spreadsheets or other 3rd party systems, disjoint from where the live project data is stored.

 These companies hired Autodesk Consulting to help them move their data more efficiently and visibly to create insights.
 The main parts that they needed help with were:

-- **Document Management**: This feature helps construction teams organize, store, and share important documents (e.g., blueprints, contracts, plans, [3D designs and 2D drawings data](https://tutorials.autodesk.io/tutorials/simple-viewer/)) efficiently in a Common Data Environement.
+- **Document Management**: This feature helps construction teams organize, store, and share important documents (e.g., blueprints, contracts, plans, [3D designs and 2D drawings data](https://tutorials.autodesk.io/tutorials/simple-viewer/)) efficiently in a Common Data Environment.
 - **RFI (Request for Information)**: RFIs are formal requests used during construction to clarify aspects of a project.
 Autodesk Build allows users to manage and track these RFIs within the platform.

 Autodesk was looking to build an app for its clients to exchange information between design and construction.
-These companies wanted automated workflows to migrate RFI submissions and handle the repetitive, time-consuming and error prone actions like document uploads, data entry, attachments and comments log for collaboration.
+These companies wanted automated workflows to migrate RFI submissions and handle the repetitive, time-consuming and error prone actions like document uploads, data entry, attachments and comment logs for collaboration.

 Paolo Serra, a Principal Implementation Consultant at Autodesk, was tasked with this project.
 Paolo is a Python developer and was looking for a web based solution.
 He didn’t want to use React and Javascript, but still wanted to build a production grade web app.